Azure-Samples/ai-hub-gateway-solution-accelerator/guides/use-case-onboarding-decision-guide.md

 - Product Name: OAI-RETAIL-ASSISTANT-PROD

 #### Authentication and Security
-- JWT Token Validation: No (standard subscription key only)
+- Authentication Method: Subscription keys only
+- JWT Authentication Approach: N/A
 - Entra ID Integration: No
 - Tenant ID: N/A
 - Client Application ID: N/A